vibbits/tomo/README.md

 pip install -r requirements.txt
 ```

-Tomo can however also be run in a development environment, without a microscope and without Odemis installed.
+Tomo can however also be run in a development environment, on a stand-alone computer without a microscope and without Odemis installed.
 Stub functions are then used instead of Odemis API calls, but a significant part of Tomo is still functional.
 This setup is useful for software development of Tomo.
 Tomo requirements can then be installed in a Conda environment:

 ```bash
 conda env create -f environment-dev.yml